 1. Who are we?

-In this policy references to Resolve West (formerly Bristol Mediation), or ‘BM’, or to ‘we’ or ‘us’ are to Resolve West (formerly Bristol Mediation) which is a registered charity in England and Wales 1000641.
-BM is a non-profit making company limited by guarantee.
-Registered in England No. 2538842 at Units 39 & 40, Easton Business Centre, Felix Road, Easton, Bristol BS5 0HE.
+In this policy references to Resolve West, or ‘RW’, or to ‘we’ or ‘us’ are to Resolve which is a registered charity in England and Wales 1000641.
+RW is a non-profit making company limited by guarantee.
+Registered in England No. 2538842 at The Old Coop, 38-42 Chelsea Road, Bristol BS5 6AF.

 2. What personal data we collect and how we use it